Information last updated: March 2026

 Requirements for Becoming an HR Manager

 Graduate programs like a Master of Human Resources Management (MHRM) or a Master of Business Administration (MBA) with a focus in human resources may further prepare you to become a leader in the field.
-While MHRM programs tend to emphasize the ethics of human resources, MBA programs generally explore the business side of HRM and may better position you for executive leadership within a company—a distinction to keep in mind when considering programs.
+Program curricula vary, so prospective students should compare courses and concentrations carefully when considering programs.

 Thanks to the various online master’s in HR programs available, you may pursue an MHRM or an MBA while continuing to work full-time.
 Online and part-time programs may provide flexibility, so you don’t have to compromise your career or financial stability in order to further your education.
-Although not required, some human resources managers pursue professional certifications through the Society for Human Resource Management (SHRM).
-The SHRM offers certifications at the associate, bachelor’s, and master’s level.
+Although not required, some human resources managers pursue professional certifications through the Society for Human Resource Management (SHRM), HR Certification Institute (HRCI), and WorldatWork.

 Human Resource Development

-HRD starts with a clear vision for employee development, and most times, it is achieved through organization-wide activities and training.
-Typically, the HRD team is in charge of developing these initiatives to position employees for career advancement and other related goals.
+HRD often involves a clear vision for employee development, and it may be carried out through organization-wide activities and training.
+Typically, HR or learning and development teams help design and manage these initiatives to position employees for career advancement and other related goals.

 What is the aim of HRD?

 HRD aims to improve learning and performance on both individual and organizational levels.
-This may include furthering the personal goals of employees and the broad goals of the organization, so both may benefit from the relationship.
-HRD also identifies problems within these areas and helps to develop systems to address them.
+This may include advancing employees’ career goals and the organization’s broader goals, so both may benefit from the relationship.
+HRD may also identify skill gaps and performance needs and help develop programs or systems to address them.

 What Are HR Developers and What Do They Do?